How To Configure Elasticsearch in Magento 2

 Elasticsearch is a robust and highly scalable catalog search solution which is used by high-volume sites such as eBay, Wikipedia, and GitHub.
-With the support of Elasticsearch, store admins can implement both search suggestions and recommendations.
-In this article, you will be instructed to configure Elasticsearch in Magento 2.
-Let’s explore three steps below!
+With the support of Magento 2 Elasticsearch, store admins can implement both search suggestions and recommendations, giving a better customer experience to make extra sales.

 To restrict the length and word count of search query text, set the Minimal Query Length and Maximum Query Length.

 Note: The value set for this minimum and maximum range must be compatible with the corresponding range set in your Elasticsearch search engine configurations.
 For example, if you set these values to 2 and 300 in Magento, update the values in your search engine.

 To restrict the number of popular search results to cache for faster responses, enter a number on the Number of top search results to the cache field.

 To restrict the maximum number of search results to show for search autocomplete, set an amount for Autocomplete Limit.
 Limiting this amount enhances the performance of searches and cuts down the displayed list size.
 The default number is 8.

 - Enter the Elasticsearch Server Hostname.
 The default is localhost

 - Enter a prefix in the Elasticsearch Index Prefix field to determine the Elasticsearch index.
 For instance: Magento2.